Placement Delivery Array Design for Combination Networks with Edge Caching: System Model and Preliminaries

-Any PDA can be transformed into a caching scheme having the following performance \cite{YanPDA2017}: \begin{remark} A $(K,F,Z,S)$ PDA corresponds to a caching scheme for the shared error-free link setup with $K$ users that is of subpacketization level $F$, requires cache size $M=\frac{Z}{F}\cdot N$, and delivery rate $R=\frac{S}{F}$. \end{remark}
+\end{enumerate} \end{enumerate} We refer to the parameter $F$ as the subpacketization level.
+Specially, if each ordinary symbol $s\in[S]$ occurs exactly $g$ times, $\bm A$ is called a $g$-$(K,F,Z,S)$ PDA, or $g$-PDA for short.} \end{definition} Any PDA can be transformed into a caching scheme having the following performance \cite{YanPDA2017}: \begin{remark} A $(K,F,Z,S)$ PDA corresponds to a caching scheme for the shared error-free link setup with $K$ users that is of subpacketization level $F$, requires cache size $M=\frac{Z}{F} N$, and delivery rate $R=\frac{S}{F}$. \end{remark}

 Two low-subpacketization schemes were proposed in \cite{YanPDA2017}:

 \begin{lemma}[PDA for $\frac{N}{M}\in \mathbb{N}^+$, \cite{YanPDA2017}] \emph{For any $q,m\in\mathbb{N}^+, q\geq2$, there exists a $(m+1)$-$(q(m+1),q^m,q^{m-1},q^{m+1}-q^{m})$ PDA, with rate $R=\frac{N}{M}-1$ and subpacketization level $F=(\frac{N}{M})^{\frac{KM}{N}-1}$.} \end{lemma}